 The objective of Kappa Psi at the Roseman College of Pharmacy is to conduct a fraternal organization for the mutual benefit of the student, faculty, and alumni members; to advance the profession of Pharmacy, educationally, fraternally, and socially, to instill industry, sobriety, fellowship, and high ideals in its members; and to foster scholarship and pharmaceutical research.
 The Delta Tau Chapter is based in Henderson and the Zeta Omicron Chapter is based in South Jordan.

-The Industry Pharmacists Association is dedicated to advancing the careers of industry-based pharmacists and to promoting their indispensable value.
+The Industry Pharmacists Organization is dedicated to advancing the careers of industry-based pharmacists and to promoting their indispensable value.

 Henderson Advisor: Dr. Surajit Dey